DEFRA/ffc-demo-payment-service-core/README.md

 ### docker-compose.test.yaml
 This file runs all tests and exits the container.
 If any tests fails the error will be output.

-`docker-compose -f docker-compose.test.yaml up`
+`docker-compose -f docker-compose.yaml -f docker-compose.test.yaml up`

 ### docker-compose.test.watch.yaml
 This file is inteded to be an override file for `docker-compose.test.yaml`.
 The container will not exit following test run, instead it will watch for code changes in the application or tests and rerun on occurence.

-`docker-compose -f docker-compose.test.yaml -f docker-compose.test.watch.yaml up`
+`docker-compose -f docker-compose.yaml -f docker-compose.test.yaml -f docker-compose.test.watch.yaml up`

 ## Running the application
 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.